This holiday decorating idea is quick, super simple, and inexpensive. Keep reading to learn how to make a bow for a Christmas tree.

 They add lots of colors and shimmery beauty, fill in gaps, and, most importantly, give you creative control and continuity. ✨

 All you need is a roll (or two or three!) of beautiful wire-edged ribbon, a pair of scissors, and craft floral wire.
-I found my ribbon at Joann Fabrics (and used a coupon of course). 😉 You can also find ribbon at most arts and craft supply stores, fabric stores or online.
+I found my ribbon at Joann Fabrics.

 Craft Floral Wire

-Next you’re going cut a short length of floral wire to bind the bottom of the bow.
-I cut mine 7 inches long and it was plenty.
-Have your wire at the ready for your next step.
+Next, you’re going to cut a short length of floral wire to bind the bottom of the bow.
+I cut mine 7 inches long, and it was plenty.
+Have your wire ready for your next step.

 When you are ready, fold your ribbon into a W of sorts, but form three points in the middle instead of one.
-See drawing below.
+See the drawing below for additional help.

-Now, gently fold up and scrunch together all of the four lower points.
+Now, gently fold up and scrunch together all four lower points.
 Wrap and hold them neatly in one bundle.
 Wrap the floral wire tightly around the “trunk” of the bow.

 Pull both of the tails on each end out and shape them.
 Next, arch and form the three ribbon petals of your bow.

-To finish off the tails of the bow, we are going to cut a chevron shape “V” into each end.
-To make both symmetrical, cut one at a time.
-With right sides together, fold the tail end in half and clip diagonally out to the corners.
+With the right sides together, fold the tail end in half and clip diagonally out to the corners.
 Unfold and adjust the wire ribbon to your liking.

 You are finished with your first bow!
 It gets easier and faster the more you make.
 I promise!

-Below is a condensed step-by-step of how to make a bow for a Christmas tree, to pin and save.
+Below is a quickstart, step-by-step guide to how to make a bow for a Christmas tree.
+Pin and save.

 Let me know if you make them yourself!
-Upload a picture in the comments to share.
-I’d love to see what you are making.
+I’d love to hear what you are making. ❤️